odiszapc/stem/README.md

 With STEM you can persist up to 100-200TB+ of binary data on each machine in cluster.

 #### Features
+- Linear scalability
+- High availability (x3 replication by default)
+- Heterogeneous design of cluster (binary dataset is separated from meta data)
 - Linux/Windows compatible (HotSpot JVM)
-- Heterogeneous design of cluster (binary dataset is separated from meta data)
 - Low cost — store up to 200TB of data on storage node
 - Stray forward compaction with no overhead (it takes few hours to free up space after deletion of data on a 3TB disk)
-- Replication (x3 by default)
-- Automated cluster re-balancing logic — turn on new node and that's all
+- Automated cluster re-balancing logic — join a new node to cluster and power on it
+- Data repairing process has no overhead while calculating deltas of data
 - Tolerance to disk fragmentation (pre-allocation of disk space)
 - True sequential writes
 - Adjustable consistency on reads